-According to Von Holzen, almost all restaurants in Bali serve a similar line of food: a bit of Indonesian, a bit of Italian, a bit of French, loads of Chinese and an occasional Balinese food.
+According to Von Holzen, almost all restaurants in Bali serve a similar line of food: a bit of Indonesian, a bit of Italian, a bit of French, loads of Chinese and occasionally also some Balinese food.
 Moreover, most street food is prepared by Javanese vendors, not Balinese.
-At Bumbu Bali they pride themselves for only serving Balinese food, which is difficult to find elsewhere in view of the heavy dependency on local and fresh (and not dried) spices and herbs.
+At Bumbu Bali they pride themselves for only serving Balinese food, which is difficult to find elsewhere because of the heavy dependency on local and fresh (and not dried) spices and herbs.
 Indeed, even though we have loads of Indonesian restaurants and delis in the Netherlands, I can’t recall having come across a specific Balinese one.

-Then we went to the fish market to look for the freshest available seafood.
-The majority of local fishermen are Javanese and due to Ramadan most of them returned to be with their families, so not much action as you can see…
+Then we went to the fish market to look for the freshest possible seafood.
+The majority of local fishers are Javanese, and due to Ramadan, most of them returned to be with their families, so not much action as you can see…

-In the next 4 hours Heinz guided us – with a great deal of humour – through the following dishes:
+In the next 4 hours Heinz guided us – with a great deal of humor – through the following dishes: